1. What is the HSN Code?

 · The turnover for the previous year will be considered as a basis to find out the number of HSN digits to be used.

-All 8 digits of HSN code is mandatory in case of export and imports under the GST.
+All 8 digits of HSN code are mandatory in the case of export and imports under the GST.

 9. Why is HSN important under GST?